- Turn off HDCP on a PS4

 In Hauppauge Capture, go to the Advanced Settings -> Audio Encode and click the button which says 'Disable HDMI AC3 support'.
 This forces the PS4 to output 2 channel audio which should work with your monitor.

-No Audio in your recordings when plugging in your headset?
+No game audio in your PS4 recordings after plugging in your headset?

 Some game consoles and PC games systems turn off HDMI audio when a headset is plugged in.
-When this happens, you will get video but no audio in your HD PVR recordings.
+HDMI audio includes both game audio and multiplayer chat.
+When this happens, you will get game video but no game audio in your HD PVR recordings.